shinjiwlab/shinjiwlab.github.io/_posts/2024-01-19-Interspeech2024-Discrete-Speech-Unit-Challenge.md

   * R1: UTMOS;
   * R2: the bitrate of the overall test sets.

   The overall ranking position is (R1 + R2) / 2.
-If more than 1 systems have the same overall ranking position, they are further ranked by R1.
+If more than 1 systems have the same overall ranking position, they are further ranked by R1 (Please see FAQ section for a detailed example of the ranking).
 * Submission
    * Submission package details:
      1. The synthesized voice of LJSpeech test set using full training set (with at least 16kHz, in zipped format).